intel/ai-innovation-bridge/genai-rockstar-drawing-2023/README.md

 - [FastChat](https://github.com/lm-sys/FastChat)

 For this you will be using one of the [Intel Cloud Optimization Modules](https://www.intel.com/content/www/us/en/developer/topic-technology/cloud-optimization.html) to provision the VM. <br>
-You will be using the [AWS VM Module](https://github.com/intel/terraform-intel-aws-vm) and the gen-ai-fastchat example in that module.
+You will be using the [AWS VM Module](https://github.com/intel/terraform-intel-aws-vm) and the gen-ai-demo example in that module.

 The gen-ai-fastchat example leverages one of Intel's Optimized Cloud Recipes.
 If you want to experiment with this on your own, you can find the recipe [here](https://github.com/intel/optimized-cloud-recipes/tree/main/recipes/ai-fastchat-amx-ubuntu).